Impact Mapping: Connecting Work to Goals

 Money-back guarantee

-Maya: What would free up her time on manual matching?
-Automated supply matching, a substitution rules engine.
+Maya → Less time on manual matching: Automated supply matching, substitution rules engine.

-Seventeen potential deliverables across four actors.
-Every single one traces back to a specific behaviour change, which traces back to a specific actor, which traces back to the goal.
+Seventeen deliverables across four actors.
+Every single one traces back to a specific behaviour change, which traces back to the goal.

 The insight that changes everything